robenkleene/design-references/blender/tutorials/blender-glass.md

 ### Method 1

+Note that this method does not use the node editor at all.

 1. In "Object Mode", select the light source, and under "Object Data Properties" (the light bulb icon), select "sun", and set specular to `0`.
 2. Select the cube and create a new material under "Material Properties", set the "Roughness" to `0`, and "Transmission" to `1`, and turn on "Screen Space Refraction".
 3. Go to "Render Properties" and turn on "Screen Space Refractions", and under that, "Refraction".